 The purple yam is another tasty speciality from Okinawa.

 We came back to this shop a few times later to get more purple yam cakes and we also bought a jam made from the purple yam at a supermarket and a box of purple yam tarts for souvenirs, too.

 Back to our first night – after walking around the town we casually popped into a bar.

 It is a shame that I cannot remember the name of the bar.

 A very pleasant female owner recommended we try the local Awamori (strong Okinawan liquor distilled from rice or millet) with water.

 Goya (bitter melon from this area) was the part of the nibbles.

 Another customer there was a diving instructor of this island.

-He said that it is a good season for diving wearing the wet suits, but maybe too early to go into the sea with just a swimsuit.
+He said that it is a good time of year for diving wearing wet suits, but maybe too early to go into the sea with just a swimsuit.

-It could have been better a bit later to visit Ishigaki island…
+It could have been better to visit Ishigaki islanda bit later…